Overview of JSP Directives

 The page directive has the following syntax:

 <%@ page attribute 1="value 1" attribute 2="value 2" %>

 Now let’s define a list of attributes used for the page directive:

 c.
-Buffer: It tells the buffer size of out implicit object in kb, it is necessary to mention kb at the end of mentioned buffer size, default value is 8kb or more depending on the JSP container, if this is set to none then it will cause the output to be written directly to the corresponding PrintWriter.
+Buffer: It tells the buffer size of out implicit object in kb; it is necessary to mention kb at the end of mentioned buffer size, the default value is 8kb or more depending on the JSP container; if this is set to none, then it will cause the output to be written directly to the corresponding PrintWriter.

 e.
 IsThreadSafe: It is a deprecated practice, not generally used, indicates the thread-safety implemented in the page.

 f.
 Info: GetServletInfo method’s return value is specified here.

 h.
 IsErrorPage: Tells whether a page can handle an error or not.

 i.
 ContentType: Whenever you send the data to the controller at the backend, the body has an associated content type, like if you send JSON, XML, the plain text, then the container will get aware of a content type that it shall respond with.
 The response object will be created likewise.